 If you multiply degrees with 17.5 you get the field of view at 1000m.

-The apparent field of view is a value in degrees that represents the viewing angle of an image you see through the eyepiece.
-Two binoculars that share the same magnification, lens diameter and field of view don’t necessarily have the same apparent field of view, because it depends on the structure of the lenses inside an eyepiece.
-It’s simply a subjective impression of the field of view.
+The apparent field of view is a value in degrees that represents the viewing angle of an image the observer sees through the eyepiece.
+Two binoculars that share the same magnification, lens diameter, and field of view, do not necessarily have the same apparent field of view, because it depends on the structure of the lenses inside an eyepiece.
+It is simply a subjective impression of the field of view.

-Apparent field of view is also depending on the eye relief distance.
-Shorter eye relief means wider apparent field of view.
-But if comparing two different binoculars with the same eye relief, the one with the larger eye lens in the eyepiece will have larger viewer field.
+The apparent field of view also depends on the eye relief distance.
+A shorter eye relief also means a wider apparent field of view.
+But when comparing two different binoculars with the same eye relief, the one with the larger eye lens in the eyepiece will have a larger viewer field.

 It can be calculated by multiplying the actual field of view with the scope’s magnification.
-Higher value is better as it makes the image appear wider and bigger.
+A higher value is better as it makes the image appear wider and larger.

-Most modern binoculars are made with an element called prism which is responsible for the rotation of the image upright as the viewer sees it.
-Prism in binoculars also determines their size, shape, optical features and plays an important part in providing image quality of binoculars.
-However, prism is the most neglected factor in the process of buying binoculars.
-There are many types of prisms present which normally determine the purpose of a certain binoculars – whether they are for hunting, marine, bird watching etc.
+Most modern binoculars are made with a transparent optical element with flat, polished surfaces that refract light.
+Prisms in binoculars also determine their size, shape, optical features, and play an important part in providing image quality of binoculars.
+However, prisms are often a neglected factor in the process of buying binoculars.
+There are many types of prisms present that normally determine the purpose of certain binoculars – whether they are for hunting, marine, bird watching, etc.

-The main difference between both types of binoculars with Roof prism is that those with Schmidt – Pechan prisms tend to be smaller and less expensive, while those with Abbe – Köning prisms tend to have better light transmission rate and have a longer design.
+The main difference between both types of binoculars with Roof prisms is that those with Schmidt – Pechan prisms tend to be smaller and less expensive, while those with Abbe – Köning prisms tend to have better light transmission rate and a longer construction.

 Optical products have many lenses in their housing.
-With each lens, about 5% of the light passing through is lost.
-This can be solved with an application of coatings on the glass surfaces.
-With years the technology of coatings changed.
+With each lens, about 5% of the light that passes through is lost.
+This can be solved with the application of coatings on glass surfaces.
+Through the years, the process of applying the coatings has changed.
 At first, they used only one layer, where the reduction of the loss was to 2% per surface.
-Today they use multiple layers of coatings where there’s minimal loss of light – 0.1% per surface.
-The best binoculars have even 95% of the light transmitted to the eye, through all their lenses.
+Today, they use multiple layers of coatings where there is minimal loss of light, namely 0.1% per surface.
+The best binoculars even have 95% of the light transmitted to the eye, through all their lenses.

-With the increasing transmission of the light, the coating is also important as a protectant of the optical glass and to ensure the true color fidelity, so the colors when entering are the same when exiting binoculars/riflescope.
-Above all, coatings also increase the image quality because all the light bouncing around on the inside can cover up detail and blur colors.
+With the increasing transmission of the light, the coating is also important as a protectant of the optical glass and to ensure the true color fidelity, so the colors are the same when entering as they are when exiting the binoculars/a riflescope.
+Above all, coatings also increase the image quality because all the light bouncing around on the inside can cover up detail and blur out colors.

-The process of applying coatings has to be precise, otherwise, it can contribute to a hazy and blurred image.
-They must be spread evenly and thinly to ensure the best quality.
+The process of applying coatings has to be precise, otherwise, it can lead to a hazy and blurred image.
+Coatings must be spread evenly and thin to ensure the best quality.
 The better the coatings, the more expensive the optical product.